DOWNLOAD IOS

 That language begins long before the stove with mise en place — the ritual of organising ingredients, tools, and thoughts so that cooking becomes calm, deliberate, and precise.
 In French kitchens, order is not bureaucracy; it is respect for the process.

 From the first chop you encounter mirepoix, the gently softened trio of onion, carrot, and celery that sits quietly behind countless braises and stews.
-Around it are the great foundations of flavour: fond de veau, fond de volaille, and court-bouillon, all scented with bouquet garni.
+Around it are the great foundations of flavour: Veal Stock (Fond de veau), fond de volaille, and court-bouillon, all scented with bouquet garni.
 In France, flavour is built patiently from the ground up.

 Technique as Culture, Not Just Skill